mkht/pspm/README.md

 #### Tips: Get modules from GitHub :octocat:

 You can download modules from GitHub repos.
-(Public only)
 Just `<user>/<repo-name>` or `<user>/<repo-name>#<ref>`.
 `<ref>` as `branch` or `commit-hash` or `Tag`